tarciosaraiva/aquarium-log/2024/08_august.md

 # Recordings

+## 2024-08-27

+Been doing water changes almost daily and the tank looks a lot nicer.
+I also bought some Java Fern and some large-ish Amazon Swords to consume the extra nutrients in the aquarium column - it seems to be doing the trick!

+I reduced the amount of white sand and covered with [Tropica Aquarium Soil Powder](https://tropica.com/en/plant-care/aquarium-soil/aquarium-soil/) - both fine and coarse versions.
+I like it but not sure how it will turn out yet as it broke my original design and now I'm in no man's land - still I planted some monte carlos (MC) and hope it will spread nicely.

+I turned the CO2 and the lights back on, dosing fertilizers very seldomly.
+Got a phosphate and Fe test kit.

+The phosphate test kit is actually quite nice: it's from API but the color is a lot easier to distinguish.
+I'm color blind and the fact that the whole vial turns an opaque color makes it a lot easier to distinguish against the chart.
+I'm not sure if the new test kits from API are like that too but it's nice to see that somebody is looking after us color blind people.

+I also noticed the the right back section of the tank had basically still water: that's where the filter intake is and I noticed basically zero movement so I put a water pump in there and hooked up a duck bill to get some wider water movement and it seems to be doing the trick.

+Finally I got a [little basket from IKEA](https://www.ikea.com/au/en/p/fanggroeda-insert-with-compartments-light-grey-90559526/) which is helping keeping underneath my tank nice and tidy.
+Plus a few [LED lights (abou 60 lumens each)](https://www.ikea.com/au/en/p/kapplake-led-spotlight-white-20543157/) that connect to USB power: really like those as they allow me to see at night or during dawn/dusk times - quite bright for their size!

+## 2024-08-21

+Did an 80% water change and it helped with the cloudiness.
+The plants are actually growing so not all hope is lost but I think I might change the intake position.

+The wood I'm using looks great but I think it might be blocking the flow of water into the filter somehow, not allow for all the particles in the water from being absorbed.
+My tank is rather long and short and maybe that is causing issues...
+I'll play a bit and see how it goes.

+Will likely do a water change again on Saturday or Sunday but for now things are looking OK.

 ## 2024-08-19

 So I stopped asking questions - and spending money - at my LFS and decided to let things roll.
 It turns out that my water turned black and almost no light comes in and after asking around in forums - thank you Reddit - it looks like I have a "bio bloom" which is essentially a lack of beneficial bacteria resulting in an imbalance where the bad bacteria simply thrives.